 “The pipeline will play a big role in how we get water from the mountains to our customers in the city,” said Jim Light, design project engineer at Denver Water.

-The new water line will replace two existing pipelines that were built in the 1930s and 1950s.
-The pipelines carry water from Ralston Reservoir north of Golden to the Moffat Treatment Plant in Lakewood.
+The new water line will replace an existing pipeline that was built in the 1930s.
+The pipeline carries water from Ralston Reservoir north of Golden to the Moffat Treatment Plant in Lakewood.

-An assessment of the two existing pipes in 2012 found signs of wear, cracking and concerns with the joints.
+An assessment of the pipeline in 2012 found signs of wear, cracking and concerns with the joints.

-“The old pipes served us well, but they’re showing their age,” Light said.
-“We want to replace them now before there are any major problems.”
+“The old pipe served us well, but it’s showing its age,” Light said.
+“We want to replace it now before there are any major problems.”